 - Anyone found in the United States under the age of five, whose parentage cannot be determined, as long as proof of non-citizenship is not provided by age 21

 - Anyone born outside the United States, if one parent is an alien and as long as the other parent is a U.S. citizen who lived in the United States for at least five years (with military and diplomatic service included in this time)

 - A person born before 5/24/1934 of an alien father and a U.S. citizen mother who has lived in the United States

 Each of these conditions creates an opportunity for a person to establish birthright citizenship, provided the circumstances can be precisely documented.
 Our attorneys can assist in gathering the crucial facts to make a compelling case for birthright citizenship.

 The question of good moral character in naturalization cases

-Contact diligent and dependable TX citizen application attorneys
+Contact diligent and dependable citizen application attorneys

 To schedule a consultation with JMA Firm, PLLC in our Dallas office, call us at 800-997-0355 or contact us online.